rumoffu/machinelearning/declmtd/2hw/README.txt

 Problem 6
 ======================================================================================
+problem2.ecl was generated using: python ecl2.py > problem2.ecl

+where ecl2.py wrote constraints by reading from a file in the same directory - rcps.data.

 For Search parameters:
 1) for Select - I tried 'occurrence' which selects the entry with the largest number of attached constraints is selected because it is easier to solve